-Paula is a senior lecturer in the Division of Psychology.
+Paula is a principal lecturer in NTU Psychology.
 Her background and expertise broadly fall within the domain of cognitive psychology, and her research interests are in the field of auditory perception, hearing impairment and perceptual learning.
 Paula teaches on Research Methods modules, she is a first year tutor, and she also supervises final-year project students.

 Paula has previously worked at the MRC Institute of Hearing Research, and she completed her PhD at the University of York.